Skip to main content

 Delegation Chain Preservation

 When multiple agents participate in a single request, every hop should be visible to the final service.
 The token carries the original user as subject, and each agent in the chain as a successive actor.
-The final service can inspect this chain to attribute the action and to enforce policies that depend on how the request arrived — for example, "only allow this action if a human user initiated the chain."
+The final service can inspect this chain to attribute the action and enforce policies based on how the request arrived — for example, "only allow this if a human user initiated the chain."

 Credential Lifecycle